 The signed token contains the digitally signed message digest (the "signature") and the original unencrypted data.
-The recipient of the token validates it in the following way:
+The recipient of the token (Liberator's Auth Module) validates it in the following way:

 - 1. Use MD5 to produce a message digest of the unencrypted data in the token. - Decrypt the digital signature using the KeyMaster public key.
 The decrypted value is the original message digest. - 3.
 Compare the two message digests.
 If they are the same, the token is genuine.